-In March 2019 an independent company carried out our 3 yearly Tenant Satisfaction Survey, the results of which are noted in the table below (next page).
-The survey results demonstrate the high tenant satisfaction levels Craigdale has in relation to its service delivery and landlord functions.
-Our next full survey is in the late Spring of 2022.
+In July 2022 an independent company carried out our 3 yearly Tenant Satisfaction Survey, the results of which are noted in the table below.
+The survey results demonstrate the high tenant satisfaction levels Craigdale has in relation to its service delivery and landlord functions, all the satisfaction indicators are above the Scottish average.
+Our next full survey is in the late Spring of 2025.